jvalue/made-template/README.md

+> *Within this repository, you will discover a data engineering and data science project, along with exercises leveraging open data sources as an integral component of the MADE ([Methods of Advanced Data Engineering](https://oss.cs.fau.de/teaching/specific/saki/)) course.
+The course is conducted by the FAU Chair for Open-Source Software (OSS) during the Winter '24 semester.
+This repository has been forked from the [jvalue-made-template](https://github.com/jvalue/made-template) repository.*

 # Analyzing the Correlation between Supershop Sales and Weather Patterns in Myanmar (Yangon, Mandalay, Naypyitaw): A Data-Driven Investigation

 ## Project Overview